rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 		// ############### JaCoCo #################

 		/**
 		 * Defines if the JaCoCo plugin should be applied.
-Default is: true.
+Default is: false.
 		 * Can be overwritten by defining the project property
-		 * 'jacoco' (e.g. 'gradle check -P jacoco=false').
+		 * 'jacoco' (e.g. 'gradle check -P jacoco=true').
 		 */
-		boolean jacoco = true
+		boolean jacoco = false

 		// ############### PMD #################
 		/**
 		 * Defines if the PMD plugin should be applied.
-Default is: false.
+Default is: true.
 		 * Can be overwritten by defining the project property
-		 * 'pmd' (e.g. 'gradle check -P pmd=true').
+		 * 'pmd' (e.g. 'gradle check -P pmd=false').
 		 */
-		boolean pmd = false
+		boolean pmd = true

 		/**
 		 * Defines whether PMD errors should be ignored.
 Default is: <code>true</code>